-- Section 2 presents related work on FAIR RDM in general, on open data in robotics in particular, and on formal knowledge representation in robotics. - 42 Section 3 features brief summaries of RoBivaL and DeeperSense.
-We present their overall project - 43 objectives and contrast their base data requirements from a high-level perspective. - The main body of the paper is divided into three parts (Sections 4 6).
-Specific desiderata - and additional related work are introduced at the beginning of each part if necessary.
-The - models and concepts presented in these parts were extracted from the experience in RoBivaL - 47 and DeeperSense and shall be applied in future projects. - The first main part (Section 4) discusses the content dimension of FAIR RDM.
-We distinguish between executive metadata necessary for producers to achieve their project goals, and reusable
+- 40 Section 2 presents related work on FAIR RDM in general, on open data in robotics in particular, - and on formal knowledge representation in robotics. - 42 Section 3 features brief summaries of RoBivaL and DeeperSense.
+We present their overall project - objectives and contrast their base data requirements from a high-level perspective. - 44 The main body of the paper is divided into three parts (Sections 4 6).
+Specific desiderata - 45 and additional related work are introduced at the beginning of each part if necessary.
+The - 46 models and concepts presented in these parts were extracted from the experience in RoBivaL - and DeeperSense and shall be applied in future projects.

-- 50 metadata necessary for reusers to satisfy the FAIR principles.
-We introduce this distinction into - 51 the FAIR data debate, because we believe that data producers are more likely to adopt FAIR - 52 principles if the specific needs of producers are taken into account by the FAIR community. - 53 Both metadata types are illustrated with examples from RoBivaL and DeeperSense.
-Further, this - 54 section introduces base elements for a model of the metadata creation process at the micro level - in the context of collaborative metadata management.
-We relate our model to the "processing - 56 step" class of the Metadata4Ing (M4I) ontology.
-Though M4I acknowledges the existence of - 57 metadata, it does not appear to address the process of metadata creation. - 58 The second main part (Section 5) expands the distinction between different stakeholder groups - from the previous section and explores the social dimension of collaborative FAIR RDM more - 60 broadly.
-We argue that a FAIR research data manager acts as a link between three social domains - 61 where they perform different primary tasks.
-We are not aware of a discussion about the social - 62 implications of FAIR RDM, but we believe such a discussion to be indispensable for a definition63 of the FAIR data manager role. - 64 The third main part (Section 6) examines the time dimension of collaborative and iterative FAIR - 65 RDM at the macro level.
-Based on a critical appraisal of prominent data lifecycle models, we - 66 suggest a model of a self-improving data lifecycle geared towards collaborative and iterative - 67 RDM.
-We introduce a data provision phase which is necessary for internal collaboration.
-Fur- - 68 ther, we introduce an evaluation phase at the end of the lifecycle complementing the planning - 69 phase at its beginning, to foster iterative improvement of the data management system.
-Lastly, - 70 we recognize that planning and evaluation are different kinds of activities than data creation, - 71 provision, processing, publishing, etc., which gives rise to a lifecycle model with two nested - 72 loops.
-Our model is illustrated with lessons learned from RoBivaL and DeeperSense.
+- The first main part (Section 4) discusses the content dimension of FAIR RDM.
+We distinguish 48 between executive metadata necessary for producers to achieve their project goals, and reusable 49 metadata necessary for reusers to satisfy the FAIR principles.
+We introduce this distinction into 50 the FAIR data debate, because we believe that data producers are more likely to adopt FAIR 51 principles if the specific needs of producers are taken into account by the FAIR community.
+52 Both metadata types are illustrated with examples from RoBivaL and DeeperSense.
+Further, this 53 section introduces base elements for a model of the metadata creation process at the micro level 54 in the context of collaborative metadata management.
+We relate our model to the "processing 55 step" class of the Metadata4Ing (M4I) ontology.
+Though M4I acknowledges the existence of 56 - The second main part (Section 5) expands the distinction between different stakeholder groups from the previous section and explores the social dimension of collaborative FAIR RDM more broadly.
+We argue that a FAIR research data manager acts as a link between three social domains where they perform different primary tasks.
+We are not aware of a discussion about the social implications of FAIR RDM, but we believe such a discussion to be indispensable for a definition of the FAIR data manager role.